 A complaint made against the Council itself must be submitted in writing with supporting documentation to the Council's executive director.
 The complaint must be related to the Council's standards or other evaluative criteria, or its policies and procedures.
-Within 15 days of submission, the executive director acknowledges receipt of the complaint and refers it to the Council's officers for review.
-Within 30 days from receipt of the complaint by the executive director, the Council's executive committee reviews the complaint.
-Within an additional 15 days, the president of the Council, on behalf of the committee, issues a written response to the complainant.
-A complainant who considers the response inadequate may request to have the complaint reviewed by the full Council during one of the Council's next two regularly scheduled meetings; in this case, the complainant must contact the Council's executive director to request a hearing at least 30 days prior to the Council meeting that he/she wishes the complaint to be reviewed.
-During the hearing at which the complaint is reviewed, the complainant and the Council are entitled to representation and may call witnesses.
-At the conclusion of the hearing, the Council enters into closed session with only board members present to take action on the complaint.
+Within 15 days of submission, the executive director acknowledges receipt of the complaint and refers it to the Council's executive committee for review.
+Within 60 days from receipt of the complaint by the executive director, the Council's executive committee reviews the complaint and the president of the Council, on behalf of the committee, issues a written response to the complainant.
+A complainant who considers the response inadequate may request to have the complaint reviewed by the full Council during one of the Council's next two regularly scheduled meetings.
+Additionally, the complainant may request an opportunity to address the Council directly at the meeting at which the complaint will be reviewed and/or have a representative of the complainant address the Council; the request to appear before the Council will be considered by the CNME executive committee, which will inform the complainant whether the request will be granted.
+At the conclusion of the hearing, the Council enters into closed session with only board members and staff present to take action on the complaint.
 The action of the Council is a final decision.
 Both the complainant and the Council bear their own expenses.